 - In the service, when you open the dataset catalog from a new workspace experience, the dataset catalog shows datasets that are in your My Workspace and in other new workspace experience workspaces.

 - When you open the dataset catalog from a classic workspace, you only see the datasets in that workspace, not the ones in other workspaces.

-- In the Desktop, you can publish Live Connect reports to different workspaces, as long as their datasets are in new experience workspaces.
+- In Power BI Desktop, you can publish Live Connect reports to different workspaces, as long as their datasets are in new experience workspaces.

 - When copying reports across workspaces, the target workspace needs to be a new experience workspace.